Aladdin's Other Lamp: Background

 At the time of Aladdin's Other Lamp, Viola Dana was married to the director of the film, John H. Collins.
 He had discovered her and first brought her to work at Edison Studios and then later to Metro Pictures.

 Reviews and reception

 Hal Erickson wrote in The New York Times that, "the popular star/director combination of Viola Dana and John H. Collins had another winner on their hands".
 Variety offered the opinion in 1917 that "there is no dramatic tensity [sic] worthwhile in this film, it being one of those fantastical, fairy-changing, double exposure films that will make more of a hit with the kids than the grownups".The Oakland Tribune said the film contained “delicious humor and melting pathos” and opined that Willard Mack's play, The Dream Girl, “loses none of its charm by having been picturized”.

+Preservation

+With no holdings located in archives, Aladdin's Other Lamp is considered a lost film.